hertie-data-science-lab/ds01-infra/docs-user/background/ephemeral-philosophy.md

-# Ephemeral Containers
+# Ephemeral Container Philosophy

+**Why temporary containers are the industry standard and how this prepares you for cloud computing.**

+> **Part of [Educational Computing Context](README.md)** - Career-relevant knowledge beyond DS01 basics.
+>
+> **Just want the essentials?** See [Key Concepts: Ephemeral Containers](../concepts/ephemeral-containers.md) for a shorter overview.

 DS01 embraces an **ephemeral container model** - a philosophy that containers are temporary compute sessions, not permanent fixtures.
-This guide explains why and how to work effectively with this approach.
+This guide explains why this approach is the industry standard and how to work effectively with it.

 ---